-- A. Must be a Junior or Senior in high school. - B. Must have an ACT composite score of 19. - C. Must have a 3.0 cumulative grade point average. - D. ACT sub-scores of 19 if enrolling in ENG 1300 Composition I and/or MTH 1303 College Algebra. - E. Must meet course prerequisites. - F Students must earn a minimum grade of "C" in order to continue in the next semester.
-If a grade of "C" is not earned, students will be eligible to enroll after one semester. - G. Students will be required to comply with all college policies and procedures.
+- A. Must be a Junior or Senior in high school. - B. Must have an ACT composite score of 19. - C. Must have a 3.0 cumulative grade point average. - D. ACT sub-score of 19 if enrolling in ENG 1300 Composition I and an ACT sub-score of 21 if enrolling in MTH 1303 College Algebra.

+- E. Must meet course prerequisites. - F. Students must earn a minimum grade of "C" in order to continue in the next semester.
+If a grade of "C" is not earned, students will be eligible to enroll after an absence of one semester. - G. Students will be required to comply with all college policies and procedures.